tilezen/vector-datasource/docs/layers.md

 * `network`: The common (sometimes branded) name of the bike share network, eg: "Citi Bike".
 * `operator`: Who actually runs the bike share station, eg: "NYC Bike Share".

+Note: these additional properties are only available on biek share stations, not bicycle rental shops.

 #### POI properties (only on `kind:bicycle_parking`):

 * `capacity`: Approximate number of total bicycle parking spots.